Surface separation in elastoplastic contacts

-The numerical BEM results correspond to a single realisation of the surface, whereas the theory represents ensemble-averaged behaviour.
-Since the height and shape of the highest asperity vary from one realisation to another, and since at low squeezing pressures the rigid flat surface makes contact only with the highest macroasperity, relatively large finite-size fluctuations in the $\bar u(p)$ relation are expected.
-Consequently, without performing an ensemble average (which is computationally very demanding), it is unclear whether the discrepancies between the theoretical predictions and the numerical BEM results at low pressures arise from statistical fluctuations relative to the ensemble-averaged result or from the approximate nature of the theory.
+The numerical BEM results correspond to a single realization of the surface, whereas the theory represents ensemble-averaged behavior.
+Since the height and shape of the highest asperity vary from one realization to another, and since at low squeezing pressures the rigid flat surface makes contact only with the highest macroasperity, relatively large finite-size fluctuations in the $\bar u(p)$ relation are expected.
+To test this we generated 10 different realizations of the 8192--32 surface using different seeds for the random number generator.
+The different surfaces was loaded against the flat surface with $\sigma_0/E^* = 0.3 \ {\rm MPa}$ after which the pressure was reduced.

+The thin lines in Fig.~\ref{1logpOverE.2baru.all.realizations.eps} shows the relation between the average surface separation and the applied pressure as obtained from the numerical simulations during retraction.
+The black line is the theory result assuming elastic contact (infinite penetration hardness) and the blue line the theory result using the same penetration hardness as in the simulations.
+(The blue line is the same result as as the pink line in Fig.~\ref{1logPoverE.2separation.eps}.)

+Note that the theory gives larger average separation than the simulation model.
+This may be related to the different smoothing procedures and it is not clear which smoothing procedure gives the most accurate description.
+In the simulation model asperities can be fully flattened but this is not the case in reality: when asperities deform plastically the stress field approach that of a hydrostatic field and asperities cannot be fully flattened (see Ref. \cite{Tiwari2020_PlasticDefRoughMetallicSurface_TribLett} for experimental results illustrating this).
+This correspond to a larger interfacial separation, as observed in the theory, for a given applied pressure.

-By contrast, the real contact area is governed primarily by the short-wavelength roughness and is therefore much less sensitive to the particular surface realisation, as is evident from the close correspondence between theory and BEM results in Fig.~\ref{1pOverE.2AplAel.eps}.
+By contrast, the real contact area is governed primarily by the short-wavelength roughness and is therefore much less sensitive to the particular surface realization.
+The simulation results for the 10 different realizations gives curves which cannot be distinguished in a graph and is therefore not shown here.